thatslifescience/github_dev/_posts/2017-04-13-OEB-Science-Cafe-MBruce.md

 **References**

 [1] Sievert LL, Masley A. 2015.
-"Are menopausal hot flashes an evolutionary byproduct of postpartum warming?" *The Journal of The North American Menopause Society. *22, 4.
+"Are menopausal hot flashes an evolutionary byproduct of postpartum warming?" *The Journal of The North American Menopause Society.* 22, 4.
 377-383.

 [2] Smith EK, O'Neill J, Gerson AR, & Wolf BO.
 2015.
-"Avian thermoregulation in the heat: resting metabolism, evaporative cooling and heat tolerance in Sonoran Desert doves and quail." *The Journal of experimental biology, 218* (Pt 22), 3636-46.
+"Avian thermoregulation in the heat: resting metabolism, evaporative cooling and heat tolerance in Sonoran Desert doves and quail." *The Journal of experimental biology*, 218 (Pt 22), 3636-46.